Ksenofanex/stock-management-api/README.md

 Before installing the project, you need a proper `.env` file.
 The project's [settings.py](stockmanagement_project/settings.py) module is depending on these variables.

-The project has a fictional env file for educational purposes.
-You can either rename the [.env.example](.env.example) file as `.env` or enter the command below to the bash to clone a proper `.env` file:
+The project has a fictional [env file](.env.example) for educational purposes.
+You can either manually create a `.env` file or enter the command below to the bash/terminal to clone a proper `.env` file:

 ```bash
 $ cp .env.example .env